spex-xray/spex-help/source/threads/pionena/pionena.rst

 Step 5c: Set the PION (emission) components.

 Here we introduce three PION components.
-The parameters of the PION components are restricted to improve the efficiency of a realistic fitting process. ``fcov=0`` for the emission PION components.
+The parameters of the PION components are restricted to improve the efficiency of a realistic fitting process.
+``fcov=0`` for the emission PION components.

-.. note:: The first ``pion`` component refers to the X-ray broad-line region.
+.. |br| note:: The first ``pion`` component refers to the X-ray broad-line
+    region.
 The second ``pion`` component refers to the X-ray narrow-line region.
 The third ``pion`` component is a spare one with ``fcov=0`` and ``omeg=0``.
 This is practical when analyzing real data without any prior knowledge of the number of PION components required.

 ::